home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

    - Follow the ([Ubuntu instructions](https://ubuntu.com/tutorials/try-ubuntu-before-you-install) on writing an Ubuntu iso file onto a USB device.
 3. Insert the USB flash drive into the system on which you want to run Home Assistant.
    - Boot the live operating system.
 4. When prompted, make sure to select **Try Ubuntu**.
-This runs Ubuntu on the stick, which is what we need.
+This runs Ubuntu on the USB flash device.
    - The system then starts Ubuntu.
    - Connect your system to your network and make sure it has internet access.
 5. In Ubuntu, open a browser and open [this procedure](/installation/generic-x86-64).